fabrice401/final-project-les-deux-mousquetaires/README.md

 #### Calculate Overall KED
 A KED of 0.21 for artificial intelligence patents indicates that these patents, on average, are moderately distant from their cited patents in the technology space.
 This suggests a **balanced level of novelty and exploration**, implying that while there is some degree of innovation, a significant portion of AI patents builds incrementally on existing technologies rather than exploring entirely new technological areas.

+## Presentation
+We designed out presentation web application using `flask` module in Pyhton (see [`presentation` folder](/presentation) for more details).
+The template we used can be found [here](https://demosc.chinaz.net/Files/DownLoad/moban/202004/moban4546/).

+## Google Drive
+A number of intermediate, large files are stored in a [shared Google Drive](https://drive.google.com/drive/u/0/folders/1WVNa82HSAvxmRaRiNh5k4_ZN-g6WbEua?ths=true).

+      .
+      ├── cleaned_data/                       # cleaned scraped patent data
+      ├── network/                            # parquet files of patent network ├── raw_link/                           # csv files with link to the patent details page ├── df_with_clusters_merged_new.csv/    # dataframe with full information (including keyword clusters) ├── df_with_clusters_merged.xlsx/       # dataframe with partial information (including keyword clusters) └── pre.mp4                             # recorded video for final presentaion

 ## References
 - Bekkers, R. N., & Martinelli, A. (2021).
 A Network Analysis Approach to Intellectual Property Research.
 In *Handbook of Intellectual Property Research: Lenses, Methods, and Perspectives* (pp. 506-522).
 Oxford University Press.